 Finally, here’s a family portrait taken three days ago.
 The female osprey is usually larger than her mate and has a darker patch on her chest.
 Our female is on the far right, while our male attempts to adjust a stick.

 This brings us up-to-date with our osprey family and hopefully my first photos offered you a quick time-line of our family’s growth over the last four months.
 Some photos were not the clearest but they showed a milestone that I wanted to share with you.
 I hope to update at least once a week with more photos from the past few months and well as current ones, and more often when exciting things are occurring with our osprey or if there’s a photo or update I just have to share with you.
 I also plan on showing some other Chesapeake area wildlife photos that I hope you will also enjoy.
-Subscribe to my site for a notice when I’ve published an update!
+Subscribe to my site for a notice when I’ve published a new post!